 Where a Trust invests in China A shares or other securities in the PRC through the QFI regime, such securities will be held by local custodian(s) ("QFI Custodian") appointed by the QFI in accordance with QFI Regulations.
 According to the current QFI Regulations, a QFI is allowed to appoint multiple local custodians.
 The QFI Custodian may open one or more securities account(s) in the name of the QFI licence holder for the account of the relevant Trust in accordance with PRC laws and a Trust may be subject to custodial risk.
 If the QFI Custodian defaults, a Trust may suffer substantial losses.
-Cash deposited in the cash account of the relevant Trusts with the QFI Custodian will not be segregated but will be a debt owing from the QFI Custodian to the relevant Trusts as a depositor.
-Such cash will be co-mingled with cash belonging to other clients of the QFI Custodian.
+Cash deposited in the cash account of the relevant Trusts with the QFI Custodian will not be segregated but will be a debt owing from the QFI Custodian.
 In the event of bankruptcy or liquidation of the QFI Custodian, the relevant Trusts will not have any proprietary rights to the cash deposited in such cash account, and the relevant Trusts will become an unsecured creditor, ranking pari passu with all other unsecured creditors, of the QFI Custodian.
 The relevant Trust may face difficulty and/or encounter delays in recovering such debt, or may not be able to recover it in full or at all, in which case the relevant Trust will suffer losses.